EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Experiments

 \subsection{Discussion}

-To understand EraseLoRA’s performance gains, we conduct component-wise ablations on OpenImages~V7~\citep{kuznetsova2020openimagesv7}, measuring the effect of each stage and loss term.
+To understand EraseLoRA’s performance gains, we conduct component-wise ablations on OpenImages~V7~\cite{kuznetsova2020openimagesv7}, measuring the effect of each stage and loss term.

-\textbf{Effect of BFE with prior dataset-free methods.} To test whether our foreground exclusion module (BFE; \cref{sec:bfe}) is useful beyond EraseLoRA itself, we plug into prior dataset-free object-removal methods \citep{jia2025designedit, sun2025attentiveeraser}.
-By explicitly excluding non-target foregrounds from their reference regions, background similarity improves by up to 6.6\%, while foreground similarity decreases by 8.6\% (see \cref{tab:ab_fg_exclusion_effect}), indicating stronger suppression of unwanted foreground regeneration.
-These results, together with the qualitative examples in \cref{fig:ab_fg_exclusion}, show that BFE effectively alleviates the re-generation limitation of existing dataset-free approaches \citep{jia2025designedit, sun2025attentiveeraser} in a fully model-agnostic way and enables more complete background reconstruction.
+\textbf{Effect of BFE with prior dataset-free methods.} To test whether our foreground exclusion module (BFE; \cref{sec:bfe}) generalizes beyond EraseLoRA, we plug it into prior dataset-free object-removal methods~\cite{jia2025designedit, sun2025attentiveeraser} without modifying their inference pipelines.
+By explicitly excluding non-target foregrounds from their reference regions, background similarity improves by up to 6.6\%, while foreground similarity decreases by 8.6\% (\cref{tab:ab_bfe_brsa_effect}, left).
+As shown in the left panel of Fig.~\ref{fig:ab_bfe_occlusion}, non-target foregrounds that were previously regenerated are successfully suppressed once BFE provides clean background references, confirming that BFE alleviates the re-generation limitation of existing dataset-free approaches~\cite{jia2025designedit, sun2025attentiveeraser} in a fully model-agnostic manner.

-\textbf{Effect of losses in BRSA.} To determine the most effective objective for BRSA (\cref{sec:brsa}), we examine the roles of the two background reconstruction and puzzle losses based on the outcomes of loss-combination study.
-The background reconstruction loss ($\mathcal{L}_{\text{recon}}$; Eq.~\eqref{eq:recon}) helps preserving structural background consistency, improving BG Sim.\ by over 23\% (see Tab.~\ref{tab:ab_loss_components}).
-However, as illustrated in Fig.~\ref{fig:ab_loss_components}, it often leaves faint foreground traces.
-In contrast, the background puzzle loss ($\mathcal{L}_{\text{puzzle}}$; Eq.~\eqref{eq:puzzle}) effectively suppresses foreground artifacts by filling the masked region using background subtypes, reflected by an FG Sim.\ decrease of 9.9\% (see Tab.~\ref{tab:ab_loss_components}).
-Yet, relying solely on $\mathcal{L}_{\text{puzzle}}$ fails to capture fine background structure and global patterns, often leading to visually inconsistent completions (see Fig.~\ref{fig:ab_loss_components}).
-Together (\emph{i.e.}, EraseLoRA), model achieves coherent and detail-preserving background restoration, overcoming the limitations observed when either loss is used alone.
+\textbf{Effect of losses in BRSA.} To determine the most effective objective for BRSA (\cref{sec:brsa}), we examine the roles of the two complementary losses through a loss-combination study (see Tab.~\ref{tab:ab_bfe_brsa_effect}, right).
+The background reconstruction loss ($\mathcal{L}_{\text{recon}}$; Eq.~\eqref{eq:recon}) preserves structural background consistency, improving BG Sim.\ from 0.605 to 0.736 (+21.7\%), but can still leave faint foreground traces.
+In contrast, the background puzzle loss ($\mathcal{L}_{\text{puzzle}}$; Eq.~\eqref{eq:puzzle}) suppresses foreground artifacts via background subtype aggregation, but alone lacks explicit background anchoring and fails to capture fine background structure and global patterns, often leading to visually inconsistent completions (see Fig.~\ref{fig:ab_loss_components}).
+Together (\emph{i.e.}, EraseLoRA), the two losses achieve the best results, yielding coherent and detail-preserving background restoration while overcoming the limitations observed when either loss is used alone.